Regulatory Compliance Support

 Technical Measures Implemented:

-• Data residency controls — On-premises deployment + Swedish data centers for central services
+• Data residency controls, On-premises deployment + EU data centers (Sweden and Finland) for central services

 Official reference: GDPR on EUR-Lex → | GDPR-info.eu Article 32 →